kubernetes/enhancements/keps/sig-apps/20190326-stateful-application-api.md

 	// +optional
 	Parameters map[string]string `json:"parameters,omitempty"`

 	// PreHooks are an optional list of hooks to run to do application quiescing/flushing before
 	// taking an application snapshot.
-The hooks may return application-specific tags in JSON
-	// formatted key-value pairs, e.g., {“tag1”: “value1”, “tag2”: “value2”}.
-Each hook in the
+Each hook in the list is for a specific container of the
-	// list is for a specific container of the application, and one container can have no more
-	// than one pre-hook.
+	// application, and one container can have no more than one pre-hook.
+At runtime, an
+	// ExecutionHook object will be created for each pre-hook based on information in the HookSpec.
+	// The ExecutionHook resource type is proposed in https://github.com/kubernetes/enhancements/blob/master/keps/sig-storage/20190120-execution-hook-design.md#implementation-history.
 	// +optional
 	PreHooks []HookSpec `json:"preHooks,omitempty"`

 	// PostHooks are an optional list of hooks  to run to do application unquiescing after taking
 	// an application snapshot.
 Each hook in the list is for a specific container of the application,
 	// and one container of the application can have no more than one post-hook.
+At runtime, an
+	// ExecutionHook object will be created for each post-hook based on information in the HookSpec.
 	// +optional
 	PostHooks []HookSpec `json:"postHooks,omitempty"`